 6. Openness is lacking

-When you go to speak to investors but try to keep information from them, they will become very skeptical to invest.
+When you go to speak to investors but try to keep some information from them, they will become very skeptical to invest.
 Startup founders think that divulging too much information might leave them without an investment or have their ideas stolen.

 While that might be true sometimes, most of the time when you don’t keep important information away from your target investors you win yourself a deal.
 It is the virtue of honesty and integrity.
 It proves how honest you are as an entrepreneur.

 7. No Business model or plan